FREEING MINDS A Campaign for St. John's College

 The Santa Fe campus provides access to computers, Wi-Fi, printers and scanners.
 Meem Library provides Wi-Fi, four computers requiring a network login, a printer, and a scanner.
 When students send jobs to the library printer (Kyocera_Library), $.03 is deducted from their PaperCut account for each page printed; $.06 is deducted for a double-sided page.
 Students can add additional funds to their PaperCut accounts by purchasing refill cards at the Bookstore.

 Today you can buy or sell items online with just a few clicks.
 However, your money and personal information can easily be compromised online.
-ISTE provides guidelines for evaluating the safety of a particular transaction.
+Please review these tips for safe online shopping.

 Credit cards generally provide greater protections than debit cards and thus should be used for personal online transactions instead of debit cards.
 Learn more about being safe online.